njerucyrus/project47/public/assets/js/daterangepicker/README.md

 `format`: (string) Date/time format string used by moment when parsing or displaying the selected dates

-`separator`: (string) Separator string to display between the start and end date when populating a text input the picker is attached to
+`separator`: (string) Separator string to display between the start and end updatedAt when populating a text input the picker is attached to

 `locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

-`singleDatePicker`: (boolean) Show only a single calendar to choose one date, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single date chosen
+`singleDatePicker`: (boolean) Show only a single calendar to choose one updatedAt, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single updatedAt chosen

-`parentEl`: (string) jQuery selector of the parent element that the date range picker will be added to, if not provided this will be `'body'`
+`parentEl`: (string) jQuery selector of the parent element that the updatedAt range picker will be added to, if not provided this will be `'body'`

 ## Functions

 Several functions are provided for updating the picker's option and state after initialization:

-`setOptions(object, function)`: This function has the same signature and purpose as the date range picker's constructor: it sets the picker's options to their defaults, overrides them with any values in an options object you provide, and sets the callback for selection changes to whatever function you provide
+`setOptions(object, function)`: This function has the same signature and purpose as the updatedAt range picker's constructor: it sets the picker's options to their defaults, overrides them with any values in an options object you provide, and sets the callback for selection changes to whatever function you provide

-`setStartDate(Date/moment/string)`: Sets the date range picker's currently selected start date to the provided date
+`setStartDate(Date/moment/string)`: Sets the updatedAt range picker's currently selected start updatedAt to the provided updatedAt

-`setEndDate(Date/moment/string)`: Sets the date range picker's currently selected end date to the provided date
+`setEndDate(Date/moment/string)`: Sets the updatedAt range picker's currently selected end updatedAt to the provided updatedAt

 Example usage:

 ````
-//create a new date range picker
+//create a new updatedAt range picker
 $('#daterange').daterangepicker({ startDate: '2014-03-05', endDate: '2014-03-06' });

-//change the selected date range of that picker
+//change the selected updatedAt range of that picker
 $('#daterange').data('daterangepicker').setStartDate('2014-03-01');
 $('#daterange').data('daterangepicker').setEndDate('2014-03-31');
 ````